regional community development manager

 David first got involved in sports volunteering at a community doorstep sports session that was taking place in Derby City.
 After showing commitment and excellent delivery along with a great compassion for young people, David was taken on by Ben Rigby as a Sports Coach.
 David is very keen on fitness and nutrition, being qualified to Level 3 Advanced Fitness and Nutrition.
 David also raises funds for charities including Macmillan Cancer Support through long distance running events.
 David was recognised as UK Coaching 'Children's Coach of the Year for 2017.

 David is a former Staffordshire University student, graduating with First Honours.
-Following work experience and working as a Community Coach with Sporting Communities, David has become the Staffordshire Development Officer.
-He has a motivation to go above and beyond and has a real enthusiasm for community development.
-David is also leading the way with providing specialist physical activity sessions for elderly residents care homes.
+Following work experience and working as a Community Coach and Development Officer with Sporting Communities, David has become the Insight and Evaluation Officer.
+He has a natural ability to understand and evaluate impact alongside a real enthusiasm for community development.

 Danielle started as a participant on one of Sporting Communities community sports sessions.
 Having internal conflict due to physical injury and constant peer pressure to make poor choices, Dani opted instead to get involved in volunteering for Sporting Communities.
 4 years on, Dani is a lead Community Coach and has been recognised on a local and national front for her extraordinary, life changing journey.
 In 2016 she won the CYPNow Children's Achievement Award.
-She is an inspiration to many young people, in particular vulnerable young girls and is now co-leading a Heritage Lottery Young Roots project.
+She is an inspiration to many young people, in particular vulnerable young girls and now develops projects that connect community members together.

 Youth Engagement Officer